-15 million girls forced into sex by partners, relatives, friends – UN — Nigeria Today
+15 Million Girls Forced Into Sex by Partners, Relatives, Friends – UN — Nigeria Today

-15 million girls forced into sex by partners, relatives, friends – UN
+The United Nations on Wednesday said 15 million teenage girls worldwide have been forced into sex, often by partners, relatives or friends, yet only one in 100 sought help.

+UNICEF on Wednesday said in a report which examined data from more than 40 countries, that Cameroon had the highest rate of sexual violence, with one in six teenage girls experiencing forced sex.

-“This idea of women being at the disposal of men is a big factor driving the experience of sexual violence of girls.”
+“This idea of women being at the disposal of men is a big factor driving the experience of sexual violence of girls,” report author Claudia Cappa said.

+In the majority of cases, the abuser was known to the victim, with acts of sexual violence carried out by husbands, boyfriends, family members, friends and classmates.

+UNICEF said widespread sexual violence against teenage girls could hinder global progress toward achieving the UN’s Sustainable Development Goals — a plan to end poverty, hunger, achieve gender equality and protect the planet by 2030.

-The post 15 million girls forced into sex by partners, relatives, friends – UN appeared first on Premium Times Nigeria.
+The post 15 Million Girls Forced Into Sex by Partners, Relatives, Friends – UN appeared first on SIGNAL.

 Do you something awesome to share with the world?
 Click here to share